hlemcke/formatus/doc/formatus_use_cases.md

 ### Definitions

+* `body` -> object within text which is neither `head` nor `tail`
+* `caret index` -> index of current cursor position in whole text.
+  If a text range is selected then `caret index` is the start of the selection
 * `copied text` -> text copied from somewhere (=> clipboard contains a string which can be `pasted`)
-* `cursor position` -> current position of cursor in whole text.
-If a text range is selected then it's the start of the selection
-* `end` -> end of whole text (== text.length)
+* `end` -> length of whole text
 * `format-bar` -> a button bar with selectable formats
-* `leading text` -> text in front of cursor position or selection
+* `head` -> object left of cursor position
-* `middle` -> somewhere in the text which is neither `start` nor `end`
 * `selection` -> a selected range of text which may include `start` and / or `end`
-* `start` -> start of whole text (== text[0])
+* `tail` -> object right of cursor position
-* `top-level` -> node like h1 or paragraph
+* `top-level` -> node like `h1` or `paragraph`
-* `trailing text` -> text behind cursor position or selection

 ## Use Case - Save

-`FormatusController` provides method `formattedText` to save the current text including all formats into a string in html-format.
+`FormatusController` provides method `formattedText` to save the current text including all formats into a string.
+This string can be persisted and given as input to a `FormatusController`.

-## Use Case - Position Cursor
+## Use Case - Position Caret

-The cursor position can be changed with the cursor keys or by tapping the left mouse key at mouse position.
+The caret position can be changed with the cursor keys or by tapping the left mouse key at mouse position.

+Positioning the caret clears any selected text-range.

-Position the cursor will update the settings in the format-bar.
+Positioning the caret will update the settings in the format-bar.
-If the cursor is at the end of a text-node then the format-bar will display the format of the left text-node if the character at cursor position is a space or comma.
-Otherwise the format-bar will display the format of the right text-node.
+If the caret is at the end of a text-node and the character at that index is a space or a comma then the format-bar will display the formats of the left text-node.

-Any selected text-range will be cleared.
+Otherwise the format-bar will display the formats of the right text-node.

 ## Use Case - Select Range